JasherIO/jasher.io/src/data/blog/2018-07-18-this-week-in-rocket-league-07-11-18-07-17-18.md

 tags:
   - This Week in Rocket League
 ---
+# Anniversary Celebrations Wrap up

+The official Rocket League [birthday party](http://www.rocketleague.com/news/rocket-league-third-birthday-party/) takes place tomorrow, July 19th, at Petco Park in San Diego.
+Then, the in-game Anniversary Event ends July 23rd.
+Make sure you have earned enough balloons to unlock the cosmetics while they are available.

+The next feature update follows the Anniversary festivities and releases in July or August.

+---

 ### Regional Leagues

+The Asian, Oceanian, and South American leagues were brought to a close over the weekend.
+Check the Liquipedia and Octane links below for a look at the results and statistics.

 | Region | League            | Progress | Liquipedia                                                                                   | Octane                                                                    |
 | ------ | ----------------- | -------- | -------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- |